Twipped/CurvyAndTrans.com/posts/2019-04-03.1023.D0C809/index.md

   <a href="../25-6.jpeg"><img src="/images/filler.png" data-src="../25-6.sm.jpeg" alt="MORPHEUS: Like a splinter in your mind."></a>
 </div>

-Sometimes trans folk figure themselves out young, especially if they're exposed to the knowledge that being trans is possible.
+Sometimes trans folks figure themselves out young, especially if they're exposed to the knowledge that being trans is possible.
 But when they're not exposed, when the very idea that your gender could not be what people say it is has been kept from you, all you are left with is a constant sense of wrongness. _Something is wrong with the world._ Your story didn't take the path it was supposed to take, you're in the wrong timeline, and it hurts in a way you cannot describe.

 <div class="matrix-row lightbox">
   <a href="../26-1.jpeg"><img src="/images/filler.png" data-src="../26-1.sm.jpeg" alt="MORPHEUS: Unfortunately, no one can be..."></a>